Carrington College, Mesquite Data & Information Overview

 Is It Hard to Get Into Carrington College, Mesquite?

 Carrington College, Mesquite Faculty

 Student to Faculty Ratio

 The student to faculty ratio is often used to measure the number of teaching resources that a college or university offers its students.
 The national average for this metric is 15 to 1, but at Carrington College, Mesquite it is much better at 11 to 1.
 That's good news for students who want to interact more on a personal level with their teachers.

 Retention and Graduation Rates at Carrington College, Mesquite

 Carrington College, Mesquite Undergraduate Student Diversity

-During the 2017-2018 academic year, there were 40 undergraduates at Carrington College, Mesquite with 35 being full-time and 5 being part-time.
+During the 2017-2018 academic year, there were 66 full-time undergraduates at Carrington College, Mesquite.

 How Much Does Carrington College, Mesquite Cost?overall average net price of Carrington College, Mesquite is $27,909.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.